Florida Real Estate Market Forecast 2026: What Sellers Need to Know

 What about insurance?

-Still the highest in the nation ($4,200-$6,000/year avg).
+Still high compared with many states ($4,200-$6,000/year avg).
 High premiums reduce buyer purchasing power and make cash sales more attractive.

 Should I wait?